-WARNING: A "WARNING" statement identifies conditions or actions that could result in personal injury or life-threatening conditions.
+/N WARNING: A "WARNING" statement identifies a situation or operation that could result in personal injury or life-threatening conditions.

 CAUTION: A "CAUTION" statement identifies conditions or actions that could cause damage to this product or other property.

 Maintenance Safety